Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is reviewed we make a recommendation to the property owner based upon our experience as property managers in Harrisonburg and the information which we have verified.
-Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the landlord based upon our experience as property managers in Harrisonburg and the information that we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Our Guide to Real Estate is a handy resource for everyone who wants to learn more about Harrisonburg and neighboring areas.
-The Guide to Real Estate has data regarding what has sold and what is currently listed, and many surprising facts that you might not know.
-Not to mention, our Guide features quite a few of the aspects of life in Harrisonburg.
-As might be expected, most of this is interesting for purchasers and sellers, but real estate investors and renters will likely also find this data to be quite eye-opening.
+Nesbitt Realty's Guide to Real Estate is a helpful tool for anyone who hopes to learn more about Harrisonburg and nearby areas.
+The Guide to Real Estate has facts about what has sold and what is currently listed, and many interesting facts that you may not be aware of.
+Also, our Guide has many of the benefits of living in Harrisonburg.
+Of course, most of this is useful for purchasers and sellers, but landlords and renters might also find these tools to be quite useful.

 Our Broker Will Nesbitt